Dwight York: Religious leadership

-The women of the Ansaaru Allah Community focus on memorizing history as their Imam sees it, learning Arabic (many of them are quite fluent), incorporating Sudanese etiquette into their mannerisms and memorizing the Qur'an.
-They participate in the compilation of the various texts produced by the community and also work in the recording studio owned by the community.
-Other than this work, the women's main source of income comes from US government public assistance and monies earned by the men in various enterprises such as food shops, jewelry and merchandise stores, and street vending.

 Brooklyn (1980–1993)

-The New York Press reported on York:

-He was based in Coney Island for a time, and operated a bookstore and a printing press on Flatbush Ave. in the 70s.
-In the 80s he was based in Brooklyn, on Bushwick Ave.
-York's students are best remembered by New Yorkers as practitioners of orthodox Islam – members of certain New York Five-Percent Nation, Nation of Islam and Arab Islamic mosques still regard the Nuwaubians as a rival faction – but at different times they followed the paths of Christianity and Judaism.
-Operations relocated to Liberty, near the Catskills, around 1991, then to Georgia in 1993.
+In 1967, he was preaching to the "Ansaaru Allah" (viz.
+African-Americans) in Brooklyn, New York, during the period of the black power movement.
+He later changed his name to "Iman Isa Abdullah" and renamed his "Ansaar Pure Sufi" ministry to the "Nubians" in Brooklyn in 1967.
+The group was considered to be part of the Black Hebrews phenomenon, under the name "Nubian Islaamic Hebrews" and "Nubian Hebrew Mission" as of 1969.
+Unlike other groups, they were not Judeo-Christian but Judeo-Islamic.

 The community in Brooklyn, reported as identifying as the "Holy Tabernacle of the Most High" and also as the "Children of Abraham", was said to be led by Rabboni Y'shua Bar El Haady.
 They practiced a mixture of Judaism and Islam.
-They were reported as numbering about 300 persons and in 1994 the group reportedly still owned nine apartment buildings, of which five were in tax arrears.
+They were reported as numbering about 300 persons and in 1994, the group reportedly still owned nine apartment buildings, of which five were in tax arrears.
 Local politicians were concerned that the abandoned buildings would become centers of uses that would damage the neighborhood.
 Anecdotal reports were that some of the group went to Monroe County, New York, and others to Georgia.